 New to GREEN?
 Want to see what it’s all about?
 Check out this video by local filmmaker Kathy Strauss!

 Resources for chemical water quality monitoring are listed below.
 Click here for more information on biological water quality monitoring using benthic macroinvertebrates (stream bugs).

 *Curriculum overviews for other grade bands coming soon!*

-Our Water Quality Manual was updated in 2019.
+Our Water Quality Manual has been updated for the 2022-2023 school year.
 Inside you will find a bit of history for each water quality testing program, some background information about each of the tests, updated instruction and data sheets, and additional activities to assist you on monitoring day!

 WQ Presentation- SS GREEN Watersheds: This slide show highlights South Sound GREEN’s watersheds, how water is affected by point and non-point source pollution, and some details about the specific parameters we use to measure water quality.

 To adapt to a virtual learning environment, we created a Water Quality Monitoring Story Map for students to experience water quality testing from home with historical data dating back to the 1990s.
+This includes overviews of all of the Water Quality Parameters we test for, as well as instructional videos on how to do each of the WQ tests.
 Watch our Story Map Overview to understand how to best use the resource!